-Before 1997 there was no Unitarian Universalist Fellowship in the Northern Neck.
-A recent arrival, David Daugherty, began to wonder if there were Unitarian Universalists in the area who might be interested in meeting together.
+Before 1997, there was no Unitarian Universalist Fellowship in the Northern Neck.
+A recent arrival, David Daugherty, wondered if there were Unitarian Universalists in the area who might be interested in meeting together.
 He obtained a list of those who belonged to the Church of the Larger Fellowship and contacted people in the area.
 As a result, he met with Susan Fallin, Ina Fuller, and Janet Sutton.
 Beginning in October 1997, home-based meetings were held every other Sunday.

 In the spring of 1998, the group began meeting at the Lancaster Community Library.
-Linda Lane-Hamilton and David Hamilton, from the Williamsburg Unitarian Universalist Church, met with the group in several development sessions, after which they decided to meet every Sunday to become a Fellowship, and to adopt a name that would indicate a wide territory.
+Linda Lane-Hamilton and David Hamilton, from the Williamsburg Unitarian Universalist Church, met with the group in several development sessions.
+After this, they decided to meet every Sunday, to become a Fellowship, and adopt a name indicating a wide territory.
 Thus, the Unitarian Universalist Fellowship of the Rappahannock (UUFR) came into being.

 President Bob Weekley initiated a search for a long-term rental or purchase of property for a permanent home for our Fellowship in June 2000.
 A great deal of planning and activity led to the ground-breaking ceremony on June 3, 2007.
 The first Sunday service in the not-yet-finished building was on August 17, 2008, and then on November 16, 2008, the building was officially dedicated.